 Approval for Gifts to Schools

 Any gift presented to a school employee for the use of the school must have the prior approval of the Superintendent or the Superintendent's designee.
-Any gift so approved and accepted on behalf of the school becomes the property of the Board of Education.1
+Any gift so approved and accepted on behalf of the school becomes the property of the Board of Education.1 Gifts and donations made to the District shall be reported annually to the Board.

 Gifts to Employees